-Masks are required for all students while on a bus or in school.
+All mask mandates must be followed, including mask requirements for students while on a bus or within school.

 Lice (Pediculosis)

 While head lice do not pose a public health threat (as they do not spread disease), it is still imperative that parents observe their children's behavior, such as scratching, and check their children's hair.
 Please remind children not to share combs, barrettes, hats, etc. with other students.
 Research has shown that mass screenings are not effective, so school nurses will no longer screen entire classrooms.
 If a child does have lice, please begin treatment and notify your school immediately.
 Additional information about lice can be found at www.cdc.gov/lice/head/treatment.html